Sweating assessment

 What should I bring to an excessive sweating consultation?

 Bring your current medicine list, relevant medical history, details of products or treatments you have tried and notes about when sweating is worst.
 GP or dermatologist notes are helpful if you have them.
+Also bring questions about work, clothing, sport, travel or social situations affected by sweating.

 Clinical references